ml-explore/mlx-swift/Source/MLX/Documentation.docc/Articles/lazy-evaluation.md

 ### Transforming Compute Graphs

-Lazy evaluation let's us record a compute graph without actually doing any computations.
+Lazy evaluation lets us record a compute graph without actually doing any computations.
 This is useful for function transformations like `grad` and `vmap` and graph optimizations like `simplify`.